 No doubt there is some historical logic for this hierarchy.
 There was a time when a drawing was seen as the preliminary stage of a painting, and as such, not as valuable.

 Likewise watercolor was initially a sketching medium.
-The colors were unstable, the papers were prone to decay, and the framing more expensive.
+The colors were unstable (less so now), the papers were prone to decay, and the framing more expensive.

 Pastels are only pigments held together in a dry binder.
 They really came into their own with the impressionists but have never gained the popularity deserve.
 They are very messy, easily damaged and difficult to frame, and in my experience, many galleries don’t like them.
 I suspect it was ever thus.